How to Create a Story Spinner Dice Game — Easy Step-by-Step Guide

 - 5

 On the regular paper, draw 6 smaller circles, each about 1.5 inches in diameter.
-These will be your dice labels.
+These will serve as the labels for your dice, providing the specific story elements for each category.
+You can trace around a coin or a small lid to get uniform circles.

 - 6

 For each of the 6 story element categories you drew on the spinner, write a corresponding word or short phrase in the center of each small paper circle.
-For example, for the 'character' section, write 'brave knight', 'curious cat', 'sleepy dragon'.
-For 'setting', write 'enchanted forest', 'busy city', 'creaky old house'.
-Aim for variety!
+For example, for the 'character' section, write 'brave knight,' 'curious cat,' 'sleepy dragon.'
+For 'setting,' write 'enchanted forest,' 'busy city,' 'creaky old house.'
+Aim for variety and creativity in your word choices to inspire diverse stories.

 - 7